MCT-master/mct-master.github.io/_posts/2018-10-17-C-First-Day-What-Ever-Comes-Along.md

 challenge, around 2 or 3 out of 14 students had hands-on experiences in programming from before.
 Before we got introduced by code templates to set up a sampler, there were moments of frustration and irritation.
 This is probably unavoidable when learning new skills.
+Lerning by doing is the motto.
 Fortunately, we were able to establish a collaborative approach to learning that everyone could keep up with, regardless of background.*

-## Hacking, sound walks?
+# Hacking, sound walks?

 *The sound walk methodology is a way to use man made objects like urban sound and reuse it in a different context.
 For the music context the hacking